cywongg/WIL/Leetcode/Intervals/57. Insert Intervals/README.md

 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.

+- In an new output array perspective, you either, 1. just add original, 2. add new then original, 3. just merge it to update the new interval for it to be added later
+- Why just updating new interval will work?

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category